AnthonyTechnologies/python-styleguide/project_structure.md

 To apply this structure to a new or existing project:

 Related guidelines:
-- Syntactic Guidelines — see [syntax.md](syntax.md) for code-level conventions you’ll apply when creating modules and packages.
+- Syntactic Guidelines — see [syntax.md](syntax.md) for code-level conventions to apply when creating modules and packages.
 - Semantics Guidelines — see [semantics.md](semantics.md) for organizing code by responsibility and maintaining cohesion.
 - Project Tooling — see [project_tools.md](project_tools.md) for automating checks and workflows via pre-commit and nox.